 Structural acrylic adhesives (including methyl methacrylates): These industrial adhesives work well on most Polyamide blends, combining both rapid bond strength development with high structural strength.

 UV-cure adhesives: Generally not recommended for bonding Nylon, as Nylon blocks UV light and would prevent proper curing.
-If curing through a clear substrate onto Nylon then it could be considered.
+If curing through a clear substrate onto Nylon then consider UV.

 For more information on bonding Nylon (Polyamide) or other industrial adhesive questions, please contact the Permabond technical team here.